Source: tempstick.com

 Conclusion

-After our testing, we’re particularly impressed with the versatility and performance of the Temp Stick WiFi Temperature & Humidity Sensor.
+After our testing, we’re particularly impressed with the versatile features, minimal limitations, and a compact design of the Temp Stick WiFi Temperature & Humidity Sensor.

 Users seem to have the most long-term success with this WiFi thermometer, so we recommend it here without any reservations.

-The next best option is the SensorPush Wireless Thermometer & Hygrometer.
-While it does require a WiFi Gateway to view data remotely, its performance rivals that of the Temp Stick.
+Beyond that, the next best option is the SensorPush Wireless Thermometer & Hygrometer.
+While it requires a WiFi Gateway to view data remotely, its performance rivals that of Temp Stick.
 If you just need a wireless home-use thermometer, then the SensorPush will do an excellent job.

 Since temperature sensors can be quite pricey, I wonder how long these last as I don’t want to needlessly replace them?